ClickCease

-Zantac Cancer Lawsuit
+Zantac Cancer Lawsuit Lawyers

-Zantac lawsuits claim Zantac can be contaminated with the cancer-causing substance called N-nitrosodimethylamine (NDMA).
+Zantac lawsuits claim the drug Zantac can be contaminated with the cancer-causing substance called N-nitrosodimethylamine (NDMA).
 Anyone who took Zantac and was later diagnosed with cancer should contact a lawyer for a free legal consultation regarding a potential Zantac cancer lawsuit.

-Our law firm is investigating cases for those who took Zantac and were later diagnosed with bladder or stomach cancer.
+Matthews & Associates is investigating cases for those who took Zantac and were later diagnosed with bladder or stomach cancer.
 Our firm is recognized as a national leader in prosecuting drug companies for dubious drugs.
 We are listed in Best Law Firms in America 2020.
 Our firm founder, David Matthews, is recognized as one of the Top 100 National Trial Lawyers.

 FDA Discovers Carcinogen in Zantac